 2. How Liquidity Sweeps Work

-3. Bullish vs. Bearish Sweeps
+3. Bullish vs. Bearish Liquidity Sweeps

 5. How to Trade a Liquidity Sweep

-6. Altcoins vs. BTC and ETH
+6. Liquidity Sweeps on Altcoins vs. BTC and ETH

 Liquidity Sweep vs. Liquidity Grab vs. Stop Hunt